PNS-PS5-1819/Sujet-du-Projet/steps/0_setup.md

 ## Setting up the Git environment

-By creating a new team or joining an existing one, it will give you access to a github repository under the `PNS-PS5-1819`.
+By creating a new team or joining an existing one, it will give you access to a github repository under `PNS-PS5-1819`.
 You have to clone this project on your computer, _e.g._ using a `git clone` command.
-For example, if your team is named staff, it should look like the following:
+For example, if your team is named `staff`, it should look like the following:

 ```
 azrael:~ mosser$ git clone https://github.com/PNS-PS5-1819/staff.git